softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 	}
 ```

 Alternatively, you could use the model `UserData` object that you will also use when you call your data access layer.
-Reusing these objects can create confusion with what the method needs to operate, but it does simplify your architecture by reducing the duplication of model objects.
+Reusing these objects can create confusion with what the method needs to operate, but it does simplify your architecture by reducing the duplication of primary model objects.

 ```java
 	record UserData(